Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Sir Quinton Valerae.md

 - Told [[Meowfi Smoothfang]] to seek out the [[Cave of Love]] to find where her mother is.

 - Unsure of his true intentions.

+- Attended the Eastern Conclave.

+- Under direction of [[Celine Emberfall]], arrested Thraine and Meowfi for betraying the Empire.